Quantifying structural uncertainty in chemical reaction network inference: Introduction

-If species decomposition is not feasible, then the combinatorial space of candidate CRNs is typically too large for exhaustive enumeration to be computationally practical.
+A key challenge in the structural inference of CRNs is that the combinatorial space of candidate CRNs is typically too large for exhaustive enumeration to be computationally practical.
 Methods that tackle such CRN spaces can be mostly classified into sparse regularisation, stoichiometric optimisation, and model search.
 Sparse regularisation methods~\cite{willis_inference_2016,hoffmann_reactive_2019,gupta_parallel_2020,jiang_identification_2022,bhatt_sindy-crn_2023} rely on defining a superstructure that consists of all candidate reactions with predefined stoichiometry, and applying regularisation techniques during parameter inference to select a subset of candidate reactions.
 Generally, a hyperparameter that balances the tradeoff between model fit and model complexity has to be tuned by the user.
 On the other hand, stoichiometric optimisation involves an objective function that assumes a fixed number of reactions of unknown stoichiometry, typically formulated as a neural network~\cite{ji_autonomous_2021,huang_data-driven_2022,li_bayesian_2023}.
 Akin to hyperparameter tuning in sparse regularisation, the user is required to select the number of reactions.
 Finally, model search explicitly walks through the CRN space by iteratively evaluating candidate models, and is arguably the most complex in terms of implementation.
 The design of the model proposal must balance efficient exploitation of promising models and diverse exploration of the model space.
 Model search has been implemented under frameworks such as reversible-jump Markov chain Monte Carlo (RJMCMC)~\cite{galagali_exploiting_2019}, bounded-depth tree search~\cite{martinelli_reactmine_2023}, and genetic algorithms~\cite{kreikemeyer_discovering_2024}.